 The most significant problems of using a home address are with potential legal consequences (liability).
 You can risk your personal assets being seized.

-Other cons of using a home address include looking unprofessional and it leaves your personal address and information vulnerable for anyone to see.
-Basically, your personal information is at high risk.
+Other cons of using a home address include looking unprofessional, and it leaves your personal address and information vulnerable for anyone to see.

 Certain cities have zoning and HOA laws that prohibit a business from being run out of a personal home so you might not even be able to run a business.